jinxdash/prettier-plugin-rust/README.md

 ### Ignoring stuff

+To ignore files, list them in `.prettierignore` (like you would `.gitignore`)

-To ignore something, add `// prettier-ignore` above it.
+To ignore something in a file, add `// prettier-ignore` above it.

 `#[rustfmt::skip]` and `#![rustfmt::skip]` are also supported (locally).